Time to Eat - A Personalized Circadian Eating Schedule Leads to Weight Loss Without Imposing Calorie Restriction: A Randomized Controlled Pilot Study

 • Following this plan, participants lost an average body weight of 2.6 kg over six weeks.

-• Weight loss is achieved without changes in self-reported food quantity or composition.
+• Weight loss does not correlate with self-reported changes in food quantity or composition.

-• Regular mealtimes contribute to the improvement of the general well-being.
+• Regular mealtimes contribute to the improvement of general well-being.

 Article activity feed